 How to Lay Laminate Flooring in a Herringbone Pattern

-Laying a herringbone floor can be tricky, but a fairly experienced DIYer can pull it off with patience and careful attention to detail–just a fraction of an inch in deviation in one plank can make a mess of the whole floor.
+Laying a herringbone floor can be tricky.
+A fairly experienced DIYer can pull it off with patience and careful attention to detail.
+Just a fraction of an inch in deviation in one plank can make a mess of the whole floor.
 Here’s how it’s done, in a nutshell.

 Put down the underlayment.

-Laminate flooring requires a thin underlayment that evens out irregularities on the installation surface and provides a soft cushion for the laminate.
-Most installers use 1/8-inch thick foam, but other options include thicker padding that reduces the loud, hollow clicking of shoes on the floors and makes it sound more like real wood.
+Laminate flooring requires a thin underlayment.
+This evens out irregularities on the installation surface and provides a soft cushion for the laminate.
+Most installers use 1/8-inch thick foam, but other options include thicker padding.
+It reduces the loud, hollow clicking of shoes on the floors and makes it sound more like real wood.

 Find the center of the room and establish the field and border.

 Use a tape measure to find the center of the room, and snap a chalk line all the way across the room at the center point.
-Lay out the rectangular field that the herringbone pattern will occupy, and if you’re going to include a border, establish it with a chalk line.
+Lay out the rectangular field that the herringbone pattern will occupy.
+If you’re going to include a border, establish it with a chalk line.

 Create a nailing blank.